marxin/texi2rst-generated/sphinx/cpp/conditional-syntax.rst

   Makefile.
 See :ref:`invocation`.

-* Your program might have a special header file (often called config.h) that is adjusted when the program is compiled.
+* Your program might have a special header file (often called :samp:`config.h`) that is adjusted when the program is compiled.
 It can define or not define macros depending on the features of the system and the desired capabilities of the program.
 The adjustment can be automated by a tool such as :command:`autoconf`, or done by hand.